 14. Train, train, and train.

 15. Take advantage of specialized training classes and workshops outside of the department police academy.
 For example, the blackbelt trainers at your local gym just might be police academy or military instructors who could address your concerns and weaknesses, and/or enhance your strengths.
-For example, some of the specialized training I’ve taught include standing, prone, and ground combat, knife and stick fighting, defending the sudden attack, and personal and executive bodyguard training.
+For example, some of the specialized training I’ve taught include standing, prone, and ground combat, knife and stick fighting, defending against the sudden attack, and personal and executive bodyguard training.

 16. Use common sense and remember your training, because your family needs you safely at home at the end of your shift.